Tony Blair: 'Our Teams Are Embedded in Governments Across the World'

 Similar big government policies, such as compulsory ID cards for all citizens — ultimately defeated — were a key feature of Blair’s years in power.

-The former premier has also argued that the UN’s World Health Organization (WHO) should be given “much greater heft and weight” and claiming that without more funding and support it would be “unfair to criticize them” — despite the fact that the WHO promoted Chinese communist propaganda from the outset of the coronavirus outbreak.
+The former premier has also argued that the UN’s World Health Organization (WHO) should be given “much greater heft and weight” and claimed that without more funding and support it would be “unfair to criticise them” — despite the fact that the WHO promoted Chinese communist propaganda from the outset of the coronavirus outbreak.

 Our teams are now embedded in governments around the world, helping them to keep their people safe during this pandemic – not just in respect of Covid-19 itself but also the political and economic collateral damage.